What’s this Calvin’s Challenge thing all about?

 What’s the No Medal Medal?

-As Calvin’s Challenge has grown, and become more competitive, the race organizers felt it was important to recognize everyone that reached a benchmark level in ultra cycling – 200 miles in 12 hours.
-So, if you don’t place in the top three of your category, but ride the magical 200 miles in 12 hours, we’ll award you with a “No Medal Medal.”
+As Calvin’s Challenge has grown, and become more competitive, past race organizers felt it was important to recognize everyone that reached a benchmark level in ultra cycling – 200 miles in 12 hours and 400 miles in the 24 hours.
+So, if you don’t place in the top three of your category, but ride the magical 200 miles in 12 hours and 400 in 24 hours, we’ll award you with a “No Medal Medal”.

 What’s the terrain like?